tc39/proposal-first-class-protocols/README.md

 E.g. in this example, the required member is not a `"foldr"` property, but a `Foldable.foldr` symbol, and the two methods provided will not be added to classes as `"toArray"` or `"length"` properties, but as `Foldable.toArray` and `Foldable.length` symbols.

-Once a protocol is declared, it can be _implemented_ on any class that satisfies the protocol's requirements (currently only property presence).
+Once a protocol is declared, it can be _implemented_ on any class that satisfies the protocol's requirements.

 > [!IMPORTANT]
 > Currently the only constraint is around property presence.
 See issue [#4](https://github.com/tc39/proposal-first-class-protocols/issues/4) for discussion on additional constraint types.